 Identify and select a facility or park area that you are interested in using for your event.

-Submit a Reservation Request.
-A Reservation Request can be submitted online at www.cityofpasadena.net/reserve, by mail / drop off, fax or email to the Park Reservations Desk or Community Center.
+Submit a reservation request online, by mail, drop off, fax or email to the Park Reservations Desk or Community Center.
 Please contact City staff to request a copy of a Reservation Request Form if submitting via hardcopy.

 Once your completed request form is received, City staff will notify you if the park area you are requesting is available.

 If the requested Park area is available, Park Reservations Desk staff will send you a fee estimate.

 Submittal of a Reservation Request is required to provide a cost estimate as it contains key event information that determines availability and fees charged (if any).

 The City’s Recreation Fee Schedule is available on the City’s website at City's website.
 Fees are subject to change on an annual basis.

 A deposit is required to secure a park area and guarantees your reservation request.
 No other events or individuals will be allowed to reserve the area you secured once you have paid a deposit.
 A deposit is also required when 100 or more guests are expected or if heavy equipment will be used at your event.